Sample texts from Europe by Rail

 Journey time: 17 hrs 50 mins | Distance: 1,178 km

 Let’s go in search of the red brick trail.
-This completely new route for the 17th edition of Europe by Rail links a number of cities that draw on a common architectural tradition, often known by the German name Backsteingotik (brick Gothic architecture).
+This route, first introduced into Europe by Rail in 2022, links a number of cities that draw on a common architectural tradition, often known by the German name Backsteingotik (brick Gothic architecture).
 This style was intimately associated with the Hanseatic League – a confederation of ports and other cities that in the 15th century dominated seaborne trade and commerce across the entire Baltic region and more widely.
 From the Dutch coast to western Russia, the Hanse lowered barriers to trade and advanced the mutual prosperity of its members.
-It was an enormously successful northern European trading alliance, one which established enclaves even in ports which were not nominally
+It was an enormously successful northern European trading alliance, one which established enclaves even in ports which were not nominally Hanse affiliates.
+In London for example there was a tightly regulated Hanse zone, effectively a tariff-free port, on the north bank of the Thames, recalled to this day in a riverside thoroughfare called Hanseatic Walk.

 Hanseatic wealth was evidenced in showpiece representational buildings such as town halls, merchants’ houses and guildhalls.
 In their design and construction, many cities of the Hanse drew on shared architectural principles, in much the same way that many centuries later the representational buildings of another era – Europe’s great railway termini – also drew on a shared understanding of design and aesthetics.